YuMingQian1234/Video-SportsCom/README.md

-VideoSportsCom: Video-SportsCom: A Large-Scale Sports Commentary Dataset for Artistic, Technical, and Tactical Sports Video Understanding
+SportsCom: A Large-Scale Sports Commentary Dataset for Artistic, Technical, and Tactical Sports Video Understanding
 ## Introduction
-VideoSportsCom is large-scale, multi-category, multi-attribute, and multi-sport dataset for artistic, technical, and tactical sports video understanding.
+SportsCom is large-scale, multi-category, multi-attribute, and multi-sport dataset for artistic, technical, and tactical sports video understanding.

 ## Requirements and Installation